Program overview

 • Incorporation of a concentration in Environment, Politics, and Culture

-• Concurrent Education component, allowing students to meet the requirements for both degrees simultaneously
+• Concurrent Education component, allowing students to meet the requirements for teaching at the Primary/Junior level

 Featured Experiences

-• Co-op opportunities that provide practical experience in educational settings
+• Co-op Opportunities: Students may have access to co-op placements that provide practical experience in relevant fields.

 Career Options